turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 ## The Box Model

-Each elements content is in a rectangular box.
+Each element's content is in a rectangular box.
 CSS leverages **the box model** to control layout and design.
 An HTML element is comprised of its content and the padding, borders, and margins surrounding it.
 Boxes are "stacked" in the order they appear in your HTML.
 You can stack them horizontally, vertically, and in the z-plane.

 This diagram can be found in the CSS Dev Tools and the same color coding is used when we hover over elements in the browser with the inspector selected.